brainshead/game-eggs/cod/iw4x/README.md

 #### __Violation of any rule may result in your server being delisted.__

 If you are unsure about the rules or want to report a server please do so via our [Discord server](https://discord.com/invite/pV2qJscTXf).
-Alternatively write an E-Mail with details (and if applicable) Video proof to `servers [at] iw4x [dot] dev`

 Discord Server [IW4X](https://discord.com/invite/pV2qJscTXf)